ret2basic/PIP/README.md

-# pIp
+# PIP

-"pIp" stands for "Pascal Interpreter in Python".
+"PIP" stands for "Pascal Interpreter in Python".
 This project is a simple interpreter for a large subset of Pascal language.
 The underlying language is Python.
 For example, pip is able to interpret the following Pascal program:

 ```pascal
 program factorial;